pushkarkadam/portfolio/my_collections/_posts/2021-12-14-code-breaking.md

 are a big part of the portfolios his firm puts together
 ```

-We must encode the text from fig 9 to its binary form.
+We must encode the text from *Fig. 9* to its binary form.
 We can use the following code to accomplish this task:

 We remove the white spaces
 {% highlight python linenos %}